 Welcome to the Human Rights and Transitional Justice Summer School page.
-This summer school focuses on a different theme within the field of human rights and transitional justice each year.
+The summer school focuses on a different theme within the field of human rights and transitional justice each year.

 Past themes included

-Human Rights Fact-Finding, Evidence and International Crimes (2013).
+Human Rights Fact-Finding, Evidence and International Crimes (2013) and

-The course will deal inter alia with the following themes:
+In 2014, the course dealt inter alia with the following themes:

 - Introduction to Transitional Justice and relevant approaches of International Criminal Tribunals (complementarity, outreach, legacy)

 - Relationship between the ICC and the African Union

 - Regional responses and Transitional Justice mechansims in specific contexts (e.g. Guatemala/Colombia/Syria)

 - The role of regional human rights courts in international criminal justice